 Southern Poverty Law Center (SPLC)

-Ten years later, the SPLC expanded its efforts to fight hate with the launch of a new project, Teaching Tolerance.
-The program’s free tolerance education materials and award-winning, self-titled magazine is sent to more than 450,000 educators nationwide.
-Teaching Tolerance multimedia kits are used by hundreds of thousands of classrooms across the country.
+In 1991, the SPLC expanded its efforts to fight hate with the launch of a new project, Learning for Justice (formerly known as Teaching Tolerance).
+The program’s free anti-bias education materials and award-winning, self-titled magazine are sent to hundreds of thousands of educators nationwide.
+Learning for Justice multimedia kits, including award-winning documentaries produced by the SPLC, are used in classrooms across the country.

-Teaching Tolerance has earned accolades from a variety of organizations, including three Oscar nominations, two Academy Awards, and more than 25 honors from the Association of American Publishers, including two Golden Lamp Awards, the industry's highest honor.
+Learning for Justice has earned accolades from a variety of organizations, including three Oscar nominations (winning two of them) and more than 25 honors from the Association of American Publishers, including two Golden Lamp Awards, the industry's highest honor.

-The SPLC’s legal docket focusses on seeking to advance equality and social justice in five priority areas:
+The SPLC’s legal docket focuses on seeking to advance equality and social justice in six issue areas:

-LGBT Rights: We're working in the courts to ensure that LGBT people achieve full equality under the law.
-We’re particularly worried about the rolling back of hard-fought protections for the LGBT community.
+- LGBTQ Rights: We're working in the courts to ensure that LGBTQ people achieve full equality under the law.
+We’re particularly worried about the rolling back of hard-won protections for the LGBTQ community.

-Economic Justice: We are fighting back against deeply engrained policies and practices that exploit or punish the poor simply because of their economic status.
-Our work focusses on ending debtors’ prison in the Deep South, as well as seeking systemic reforms in bail and other court debt related issues.
+- Economic Justice: We are fighting back against deeply engrained policies and practices that exploit or punish the poor simply because of their economic status.
+Our work focuses on ending debtors’ prison in the Deep South, as well as seeking systemic reforms in bail and other issues related to court debt.

-Criminal Justice: We are working to reform the criminal justice system so it operates fairly and equitably, so that those involved with it are treated with dignity and humanity, and so the prison population is reduced.
+- Criminal Justice Reform: We are working to reform the criminal justice system so it operates fairly and equitably – to ensure that those involved with it are treated with dignity and humanity, and to reduce the prison population.

 Donate Through Workplace Giving

-One of the best ways to support our work is to take advantage of recurring payroll deduction donations through your employer's workplace giving program (or the Combined Federal Campaign if you're a Federal employee).
-With recurring payroll deduction, you can have just a little bit of money automatically deducted from your paycheck each pay period over the course of a year, adding up to make a big difference for us – and providing us with a source of funds we can rely on to operate and focus on our mission.
-And don't forget to check - if your company offers to match donations you can double your impact!
-If your employer does not have a payroll deduction campaign, does not match gifts, or does not offer the choice of giving to our organization, ask about bringing America's Charities to your workplace.
-America's Charities works with employers to develop employee-friendly, cost-effective workplace giving campaigns that benefit charities like ours.
+One of the best ways to support our work is to take advantage of recurring payroll deduction donations through your employer's workplace giving program (or the Combined Federal Campaign if you're a federal employee).
+With recurring payroll deductions, you can have just a little bit of money automatically deducted from your paycheck each pay period over the course of a year, adding up to make a big difference for us – and providing us with a consistent source of support we can rely on to operate and focus on our mission.
+And don't forget to check: If your company offers to match donations, you can double your impact!
+If your employer does not have a payroll deduction campaign, does not match gifts or does not offer the choice of giving to the SPLC, ask about bringing America's Charities to your workplace.
+America's Charities works with employers to develop employee-friendly, cost-effective workplace giving campaigns that benefit organizations like ours.